ssg-research/ssg-research.github.io/_projects/mlsec/interactions.md

 Several defenses have been proposed to mitigate these risks.
 However, defending against a specific risk can result in an unintended increase or decrease in susceptibility to other risks.
 One approach to address these unintended interactions is by combining multiple defenses together.
-However, there could be conflicting interactions among different defenses which need to be accounted for by a ML practioners.
+However, there could be conflicting interactions among different defenses which need to be accounted by ML practitioners.

 ## Conference/journal paper publications